 Keep a Girl in School

 For many girls in Africa, education isn’t just important for a brighter future, it’s critical to their survival.

-Over 70% of girls in South Sudan and northern Uganda missed out on an education which is vital to their future.
-A lack of education leads to vulnerability, increasing the chance of unwanted pregnancy, human trafficking, sexual abuse, domestic violence, HIV, early marriage and a life of no choices.
 Yet, girls often drop out of school simply because they can’t afford feminine hygiene products.

+A lack of education leads to vulnerability.
+Vulnerability leads to unwanted pregnancy, human trafficking, sexual abuse, domestic violence, HIV, early marriage and a life of no choices.

 Watoto’s “Keep a Girl in School” Programme